top of page

 Exploring the Boston Housing Dataset with TensorFlow in Python

-First, let's load the dataset and perform some basic preprocessing.
-TensorFlow has the Boston Housing dataset available in its keras.datasets module, making it easy to load the data.
+The first step is to load the dataset and perform basic preprocessing.
+TensorFlow provides the Boston Housing dataset through its keras.datasets module, which allows us to quickly access the training and testing data.

 import tensorflow as tf